-CHS' unrestricted cash equates to 305% of \$732.8 million of puttable debt in the event of repurchase.
-However, notwithstanding favorable repayment provisions in the SBPAs and LOCs for repurchased bonds, any substantial repurchase of variable-rate debt could limit CHS' ability to spend on future capital needs, due to the comprehensive nature of the five-year plan.
+CHS' unrestricted cash equates to 352% of \$727.9 million of puttable debt in the event of repurchase.
+However, notwithstanding favorable repayment provisions in the SBPAs and LOCs for the repurchased bonds, any substantial repurchase of variable-rate debt could limit CHS' ability to spend on future capital needs due to the comprehensive nature of the five-year plan.

-Beyond the series 2012A bonds, management does not plan to issue significant additional debt within the next several years.
-Management will use the series 2012A bonds to refund the series 2001A bonds, as well as to refund the outstanding series 2002A and 2002B CMC-Union bonds that CHS currently guarantees, and provide \$50 million for the capital plan.
+Beyond the series 2013A bonds, management does not plan to issue significant additional debt within the next several years.
+Management will use the series 2013A bond proceeds to refund the outstanding Cleveland County HealthCare System bonds that CHS currently guarantees, and fund \$50 million of various capital projects.
 Management expects to use future operating cash flows to strengthen the balance sheet further.
-We based the pro forma debt service calculation on CHS' maximum annual debt service (MADS) of \$102.2 million.
-CHS' pro forma debt structure will be 42% variable-rate and 58% fixed rate, with a total of \$1.7 billion of pro forma long-term debt as of Dec.
-31, 2011.
+We based the pro forma debt service calculation on CHS' maximum annual debt service (MADS) of \$115.3 million.
+CHS' pro forma debt structure will be 39% underlying variable-rate and 61% fixed rate, with a total of \$1.9 billion of pro forma long-term debt as of Dec.
+31, 2012.

-Upon closure of the series 2012A bonds, CMC-Union will be a part of the obligated group, which includes CHS' primary enterprise and the foundation.
+Upon closure of the series 2013A bonds, Cleveland County Health System (CCHS) will be a part of the obligated group, which includes CHS' primary enterprise and the foundation.
 A gross revenue pledge of the obligated group secures all bonds, and all ratios cited within this report refer to the obligated group, unless otherwise noted.
+We based the numbers and ratios cited for 2012 on unaudited numbers because the final audit is not yet available.